slgrobotics/robots_bringup/Docs/Sensors/Camera.md

 ros@plucky:~/cam_ws$ sudo apt remove libcamera0.2 ros-jazzy-libcamera
 ```

+## Global Shutter Camera

+There's a [Global Shutter Camera](https://www.raspberrypi.com/products/raspberry-pi-global-shutter-camera/) available for Raspberry Pi.
+It is intended for applications where standard cameras "*rolling shutter*" [distortion](https://en.wikipedia.org/wiki/Rolling_shutter) is undesirable.
+I have no personal experience with these and don't know if they will work with the setup described here.

 ## Useful links

 Here is a document from Ross Lunan with more detail (and coverage of other _native_ cameras):